webplatform/docs-wpd/Projects/SSO/Improvements_roadmap/index.md

 To solve the possible exploit, let’s revisit the original steps described in [[WPD:Projects/SSO/Login Workflows#Starting a session by communicating with accounts server]].
 Differences are shown in '''bold''', removed steps has been <s>crossed out</s>.

 * In the accounts server:
-** '''Add a library within the fxa-content-server server node process, in which the code isn’t going to be publicly available (e.g. in a secret project in Gerrit), to manage the encoding''' (#TODO)
+** '''Add a wrapper within FxA server node processes (i.e. not possible to call from the browser), make sure the wrapper module isn’t going to be publicly available (e.g. in a secret project in Gerrit), to manage the encoding''' (#TODO)
 ** '''Encode the sessionToken in some way with a shared secret key (e.g. using AES)''' ** '''Save the encoded sessionToken in a LocalStorage variable "<tt>recoveryPayload</tt>", but instead of a 64 characters long HEX string, <tt>recoveryPayload</tt> will a JSON object (e.g. <tt>{recoveryPayload: {packet: "...", cipherId: 1}}</tt>)'''
 ** Accept framing (i.e. accept to create iframe from other domain names that we control) through appropriate CSP policies.
 ** <s>Create an event handler that replies with a JSON object that reads the sessionToken in current localStorage.
 (Note that in the returned object, we rename the key ''sessionToken'' to ''recoveryPayload'') (e.g. <tt>{recoveryPayload: "e73f75c00115f45416b121e274fd77b60376ce4084267ed76ce3ec7c0a9f4f1f", hasSession: true}</tt>)</s>
-** '''Create an event handler that replies with a JSON object that reads the current <tt>recoveryPayload</tt> value in localStorage. (e.g. <tt>{recoveryPayload: {packet: "...", cipherId: 1}, hasSession: true}</tt>)'''
+** '''Create an event handler that replies with a JSON object that reads the current <tt>recoveryPayload</tt> value in localStorage.
 * Through JavaScript, on a web application relying on the SSO (details in [[WPD:Projects/SSO/How we implemented it#JavaScript shared module: Detect and start automatically a session]]):
 ** Check if web application has a session locally, if not, continue ** Create a communication channel as an hidden iframe, if the accounts server doesn’t forbid due to CSP policy, continue.